kevinohara80/dmc/README.md

 ### Globbing Patterns

-Operations on metadata like `deploy` and `retrieve` are accomplished using file system globbing patterns.
+One of the most powerful features of `dmc` is the ability to perform operations on metadata like `deploy` and `retrieve` using filesystem globbing patterns.
 The same globbing patterns you use for deploying will work for retrieving, and vice versa.
 The best way to understand this is to look at some examples:

 ```bash
 $ dmc deploy src/classes/*            # deploy all classes